 When in an enclosed space, the signs of claustrophobia may include:

-- Inside a room – automatically checking for the exits, standing near the exits or feeling alarmed when all doors are closed
+- inside a room – automatically checking for the exits, standing near the exits or feeling alarmed when all doors are closed

-- Inside a vehicle – avoiding travelling when traffic will be heavy
+- inside a vehicle – avoiding travelling when traffic will be heavy

-- Inside a building – preferring to take the stairs rather than the lift
+- inside a building – preferring to take the stairs rather than the lift

-- In extreme cases – for a person with severe claustrophobia, a closed door will trigger feelings of panic.
+- in extreme cases – for a person with severe claustrophobia, a closed door will trigger feelings of panic.

 The catch-22 of avoidance as a coping technique for claustrophobia

 Once a person has experienced a number of anxiety attacks, they can become increasingly afraid that they might experience another.
 They start to avoid the objects or situations that bring on the attack.
 However, any coping technique that relies on avoidance can only make the phobia worse.
 It seems that anticipating the possibility of confinement within a small space intensifies the feelings of anxiety and fear.